Different Types Of Abuse And Their Impact On You

 Medically Reviewed By: Tiffany Howard, LPC, LCADC

 Abuse is a traumatic situation.
+Even the word abuse has a bad connotation.
 It doesn't matter if you're abused by an intimate partner, parent, or anyone else.
-Most people are familiar with physical abuse and the pain that it causes, but not as many people are familiar with the emotional pain and mental health challenges that result from other types of abuse.
+Most people are familiar with physical abuse, the scars of domestic abuse, and the pain that it causes, but not as many people are familiar with the emotional pain and mental health challenges that result from other types of abuse.
 But, just because you can't see the mental and emotional scars of abuse doesn't mean they don't exist.
+In other words, just because someone doesn’t need to seek medical attention after being abused, doesn’t mean they aren’t being abused.

-When it comes to domestic violence, the statistics onabuse are alarming.
+When it comes to domestic violence, the statistics on abuse are alarming.
 One in nine men and one in four women have been victims of abuse from an intimate partner.
 So, when you add in the number of children that are abused by parents or people abused by family members or others, the number increases dramatically.
-If you are a victim of abuse, you are not alone.
+If you are a victim of abuse, you are not alone, since so many people are affected by an abusive partner.
+So many youth and families are affected by this issue, which is alarming.

 The first thing to do if you are in an abusive situation is to get away.
-If you are a child or elderly person who is being abused by a caregiver, you need to tell someone right away.
+If you are a child, people with disabilities, or an elderly person who is being abused by a caregiver, you need to tell someone right away.
 There are alternatives and you have options even if your abuser tells you that you do not.
 That is what they do; they use their power and control to brainwash you into believing that you have no place to go and that nobody will believe you or help you.
 This is absolutely false in all cases.
+Some people stay in abusive relationships because they believe that there is no help out there, but this is not the case at all.
+There is help for anyone that wants it.

 And, it doesn't matter if you were recently abused or if the abuse happened decades ago.
+The scars of domestic abuse can affect you for many years, even after the abuse has stopped.
 There are treatments that can help you overcome the trauma that you experienced.
 Below we'll go over common forms of abuse.

 Physical abuse is the form of domestic violence that most people are familiar with.
 It can include any type of physical harm to another person such as: